arkworks-rs/accumulation/README.md

 `ark-accumulation` is a Rust library that provides infrastructure for implementing *accumulation schemes*.
-This library was developed as part of the [Proof-Carrying Data without Succinct Arguments][bclms] paper, and is released under the MIT License and the Apache v2 License (see [License](#license)).
+This library was developed as part of the [Proof-Carrying Data without Succinct Arguments][bclms20] paper, and is released under the MIT License and the Apache v2 License (see [License](#license)).

 **WARNING:** This is an academic prototype, and in particular has not received careful code review.